* U.S. retail sales unexpectedly fall; jobless claims rise

 By Caroline Valetkevitch

-NEW YORK, Feb 13 World stock markets edged
+NEW YORK, Feb 13 World stock markets were nearly

-weather, while the dollar fell to a two-week low against the
+dollar fell to a two-week low against the euro.

 Unseasonably cold and snowy weather hurt U.S. retail sales,